mehulagg/gitlab/doc/integration/saml.md

 | Basic Information > First name    | `first_name`   |
 | Basic Information > Last name     | `last_name`    |

-You may also use some of this information when you [Configure GitLab](#configure-gitlab).
+You may also use some of this information when you [configure GitLab](#general-setup).

 When configuring the Google Workspace SAML app, be sure to record the following information: